Queen’s University Belfast

 The Music department is one of the best in Britain.
 Anthropology, Archaeology, Byzantine Studies, Drama, English, Irish Studies, and Modern History are also highly ranked departments.
 Limited number of internships available with local broadcast media, political parties, theater groups and government commissions.
 Recommended for Peace and ConSlict studies.

-Accounting, Agriculture & Environmental Science, American Studies, Anthropology, Applied Mathematics, Archeology, Architecture, Biblical Studies, Biochemistry, Biology, Byzantine Studies, Celtic Studies, Chemistry, Civil Engineering, Classical Studies, Computer Science, Cultural Studies, Drama, Economics, Education, Electrical and Electronic Engineering, Engineering, English, Environmental Engineering, Ethnomusicology, European Film Studies, Finance, French, Genetics, Geography, Geology, German, Greek, Ancient History, Modern History, History of Art, History of Science, Irish Studies, Italian, Latin, Law, Management, Music, Music Technology, Pathology, Peace and ConSlict Study, Physics, Physiology, Politics, Psychology, Sociology, Social Policy Spanish, Statistics, Theology, Welsh, and Women’s Studies.
+Accounting, Agriculture & Environmental Science, American Studies, Anthropology, Applied Mathematics, Archeology, Architecture, Biblical Studies, Biochemistry, Biology, Byzantine Studies, Celtic Studies, Chemistry, Civil Engineering, Classical Studies, Computer Science, Cultural Studies, Drama, Economics, Education, Electrical and Electronic Engineering, Engineering, English, Environmental Engineering, Ethnomusicology, European Film Studies, Finance, French, Genetics, Geography, Geology, German, Greek, Health Studies, Ancient History, Modern History, History of Art, History of Science, Irish Studies, Italian, Latin, Law, Management, Music, Music Technology, Pathology, Peace and ConSlict Study, Physics, Physiology, Politics, Psychology, Public Health, Sociology, Social Policy, Spanish, Statistics, Theology, Welsh, and Women’s Studies.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.